-Haberbusch was an assistant at the U.S. Military Academy (Army) from 2003 to 2011, and was named the associate head coach for the Division I program in 2008.
+Haberbusch was an assistant at the U.S. Military Academy (Army) from 2003 to 2011 and was named the associate head coach for the Division I program in 2008.
 He helped guide Army to 83 wins in eight seasons in Atlantic Hockey Association (AHA) play.

 In 2007-08, Army won 19 games, including a record of 17-8-3 in the AHA.
-The 17 Atlantic Hockey victories still stand as the program record in conference play.
+The 17 Atlantic Hockey victories was the program record in conference play.
 The team earned the Atlantic Hockey regular season title -- their first championship of any kind in men's hockey -- and reached the semifinals of the conference championship.
 The team went 17-12-5 overall and 15-8-5 in the conference in 2006-07.
 Army advanced to the AHA championship game, where they fell to the Air Force Academy.

 While at Army, Haberbusch worked under Rob Riley and Brian Riley.
 Rob went on to become head coach of the Columbus Blue Jackets' AHL affiliate Springfield Falcons, and Brian was the AHA coach of the year in 2006, 2007 and 2008.
-Haberbusch was part of the Army Athletic Association's coaching staff of the year in 2008.
-Army claimed the AHA team sportsmanship award in 2009 and 2010.
+Haberbusch was part of the Army Athletic Association's coaching staff of the year in 2008 and Army claimed the AHA team sportsmanship award in 2009 and 2010.